 Whew!
 You’re done!
 Now stuff that brand new DIY clothespin bag with pins:

-By using indoor/outdoor fabric, this clothespin bag can definitely be kept outside as an outdoor clothespin bag, but it’s pretty enough to hang on a hook in a laundry room to keep it bug-free until laundry day.
+By using indoor/outdoor fabric, this DIY clothespin bag can definitely be kept outside as an outdoor clothespin bag, but it’s pretty enough to hang on a hook in a laundry room to keep it bug-free until laundry day.

 I’m thrilled with my new DIY fabric clothespin holder.
 Living lakeside, it can be pretty windy some days, which totally messes with my hair but, combined with a gloriously sunny day, dries my laundry in a snap so I can’t complain.
 I hope you found this tutorial for how to sew a DIY clothespin bag handy – happy sewing!

 This post was sponsored by Wayfair.
 Any thoughts or opinions expressed are my own.